-20.9.
+BACK TO TABLE OF CONTENTS 15 Legislative text Article 20 - Requirements relating to simplicity 20.9.
 The underlying exposures shall not include any securitisation position.

-15. The underlying exposures shall not include any securitisation position.

-See the statement in §(h) of Section "COMPLIANCE WITH STS REQUIREMENTS":

-<<(h) for the purpose of compliance with article 20(9) of the Securitisation Regulation, under the Warranty and Indemnity Agreement each Originator has represented and warranted that, as at the Transfer Date, the Portfolio does not comprise any securitisation positions [...]>>.
+STS criteria 15.
+The underlying exposures shall not include any securitisation position.
+Yes Verified?
+PCS Comment See the statement in §(1)(h) of Section "COMPLIANCE WITH STS REQUIREMENTS": <<(h) for the purpose of compliance with article 20(9) of the Securitisation Regulation, under the Warranty and Indemnity Agreement each Originator has represented and warranted that, as at the Transfer Date, the Portfolio does not comprise any securitisation positions (for further details, see the sections headed "The Portfolio"); [...]>>.
 See also point 14 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-No resecuritisation (Article 20(9))

-- 31. The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
-This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit quality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
-The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures. - 32.
-The criterion is deemed sufficiently clear and does not require any further clarification.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
+The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
+This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit guality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
+The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures.
+32. The criterion is deemed sufficiently clear and does not require any further clarification.
+EBA Final non-ABCP STS Guidelines

 20.10.
-The underlying exposures shall be originated in the originated in the originator's or original lender's business pursuant to underwriting standards that are no less stringent than those that the originator or original lender applied at the time of origination to similar exposures that are not securitised.
+The underlying exposures shall be originated in the ordinary course of the originator's or original lender's business pursuant to underwriting standards that are no less stringent than those that the originator or original lender applied at the time of origination to similar exposures that are not securitised.